DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 ---
 ## 📘Framework Aside
-* *Dangerous Aside :* Automatic Semicolon Insertion, means its not compulsory to add Semicoln at the end of line because javascript do automatically.
+* *Dangerous Aside :* Automatic Semicolon Insertion, means its not compulsory to add Semicolon at the end of line because javascript do automatically.
 * It only occurs in the case of **returns**

 ![Image](./images/syntax-parser.png)